-Breast Education and Early-detection Program
+Breast Education and Early-detection Project

 Breast Education and Early-detection Project (BEEP) started in January 2007 through funding provided by the Central Mississippi Steele Magnolias Affiliate of Susan G. Komen for the Cure Foundation.
 The project has been continuously funded since then.
 BEEP is well known throughout communities across the Mississippi Delta and has developed into one of the top grassroots community health programs in the region.
 The project is a community based health program that focuses on a year-long campaign to raise awareness about breast cancer, breast health, and the importance of early detection.
 BEEP:

 - Provides educational workshops on breast health awareness in each of the counties

 - Provides funding to offer free clinical exams and mammograms for ladies who attend the workshops and who are 40 years or older, have limited income, and who are uninsured or underinsured

 - Participates in health fairs and other community events to promote breast health awareness throughout the year

 The mission of the Breast Education and Early-Detection Project, commonly known as BEEP, is to eradicate breast cancer as a life-threatening disease through provision of innovative and creative approaches in teaching breast cancer awareness and prevention to women within the Bolivar, Sunflower, and Washington County communities who have limited access to preventive care.

 Since 2008 (through July 16, 2014), BEEP has:

 - Sponsored or participated in 330 workshops, health fairs, and other events